 In late 2017, an MOU was signed between the Seychelles Fishing Authority (SFA) and CSIRO Oceans and Atmosphere in Australia to encourage joint research activities, including in fisheries stock assessments and harvest strategy development.
 In early 2019, the SFA and CSIRO held an initial FishPath workshop in Victoria, Seychelles, to demonstrate the use of the FishPath Tool.
 Based on the positive feedback from SFA and local partners, SFA became interested in applying FishPath and working with the Conservancy, CSIRO, and NOAA Fisheries, in capacity building workshops for SFA managers.
 Simultaneously, there has been interest in coordinating FishPath activities with other projects in the country led by other groups such as the World Bank.
 After the positive reception of FishPath at SFA, the Conservancy, CSIRO, and NOAA launched a project in 2021 focused on increasing the capacity of SFA through trainings, collaborative research, and revision and improvement of harvest strategies, stock assessment, and management plans for various fisheries such as lobster, Spanner crab, and potentially other coastal fisheries that are priority for the government.
 As of the spring of 2022, SFA and the FishPath team have run a series of virtual FishPath workshops on the Spanner crab fishery to select data-limited assessment measures and implement basic management measures for the species.
 The team is also reviewing the new harvest strategy policy developed in the country, and at the same, providing recommendations for improving the management of Spanner crab, such as monitoring protocols and a framework for licensing.

 The Alaska Department of Fish and Game (ADFG) is tasked with writing fishery management plans for state managed rockfish.
-In late 2019, the FishPath Tool was applied by the data stewards, scientists, biologist and managers to begin this daunting task.
+In late 2019, the FishPath Tool was applied by the data stewards, scientists, biologists, and managers to begin this daunting task.
 This overall team first divided into small groups, with each group walking through all three Tool questionnaires separately.
 The small groups then joined together to compare and ultimately settle on answers, documenting any discrepancies and nuances.
 Any lingering questions were flagged, with FishPath experts at NOAA Fisheries providing clarification through remote meetings.
 These questionnaires primarily allowed the researchers to identify which stock assessments methods to investigate further or work toward in the future, as well as which management measures were best suited for their management system.
 It also identified where data collection could be improved.
 In early 2020, ADFG has now organized and moved forward on its next steps through FishPath by preparing data, conducting stock assessments, and developing control rules.
 Within the next year, the agency hopes to have fully realized fishery management plans, stock assessments and control rules, with outlined next steps.

 © Luis Gustavo Cardoso